 If you’re a small-space gardener, the Chelsea Flower Show’s various balcony gardens can provide a window into some ingenious space-saving strategies.

 For example, The Restorative Balcony Garden stresses the importance of adding items to your green space that have both practical and aesthetic advantages.
-And The Doorstep Library Garden saves space by doubling up as a garden, reading space, and library.
+And the Doorstep Library Garden saves space by doubling up as a garden, reading space, and library.

-Plus, this year in the Great Pavillion, Caley Bros – a company that supplies grow-at-home mushroom kits – will be displaying how nurturing fungi is a worthwhile growing solution for those with limited space.
+Plus, this year in the Great Pavilion, Caley Bros – a company that supplies grow-at-home mushroom kits – will be displaying how nurturing fungi is a worthwhile growing solution for those with limited space.

-For more tips on how to get the most out of your small gardening space, check out our articles; 9 tips for gardening in small spaces and 10 things you can grow in a window box at home.
+For more tips on how to get the most out of your small gardening space, check out our articles: 9 tips for gardening in small spaces and 10 things you can grow in a window box at home.

 5. You can take home a treasure to add to your home or garden